7TH EDITION

 The Chocolate Crisis: Time to Act

 The cocoa industry is in turmoil.
-Low supplies are driving cocoa prices sky-high, and now companies are feeling the pressures that farmers have faced for years.
+Price volatility means that companies are feeling some of the pressures farmers have faced for years.
 The burden of risk cannot fall on farmers alone.

 Transparency